DSkrzypiec/blogImpl/content/post/home-server/index.md

 smaller footprint than regular Ubuntu.
 Running server version consumes only about `200MB` of RAM.

-On the day when RPi arrived I've prepared OS so I could start with setting up the environment.
+On the day when RPi arrived I've already had prepared OS so I could start with setting up the environment.
 In just under two hours I manage to:

 1. setup basics for Linux like `.bashrc` with my aliases and `.vimrc` with my setup
 1. install .NET Core 3.1